prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware/dash-hardware.md

 However, if you're a mining enthusiast or you want to give it a shot, this article will illustrate the three best Dash mining ASICs.

-**For those looking to acquire cryptocurrency, buying Bitcoin is a better investment.**
+For those looking to acquire cryptocurrency, buying Bitcoin is a better investment.

+**Buy $100+ of Bitcoin and get $10 of Bitcoin free.
+Just click the button below!**

 [Buy Bitcoin from Coinbase](https://www.coinbase.com/join/5967ac4be42b2d0260de144b){: .big-button}